 A traded commodity on the world’s markets, silver was used as an abstract financial standard for various economies throughout modern banking history until the late 19th century.
 Although the United States incorporates silver purely in commemorative and proof coins, the state of Utah passed the “Legal Tender Act of 2011” to allow its residents to use silver and gold coins produced by the US Mint as cash with value based on weight rather than minted face value.71,85

 Beyond the economic role of silver, the electrical and thermal conductive properties of the element make it an invaluable material for scientific instrument manufacture and engineering.
 Because silver contacts neither corrode nor overheat, silver is commonly used in electronic devices and appliances.
 Silver was a key component of early telecommunications—it was the choice for Morse’s first telegraph contacts in 1844—and made the jet age possible, as only silver-plated bearings have the adequate dry lubricity necessary for safe engine shutdown without volatile oil lubricants.
 Today, washing machines, cars, smartphones, and many types of consumer electronics—from televisions to toaster ovens—use small amounts of silver throughout their mechanical and electronic parts.
 Silver also remains relevant in advancing technologies of the Information Age.
-Silver nanoparticles (AgNPs) decorated on graphene layers combined in a pencillike tool provide the ability to literally draw conducting lines on new portable, foldable, and disposable “paper” circuit boards.52 Likewise, integrating silver nanowire (AgNW) with conducting films polymerized to cloth is allowing for development of wearable ...
+Silver nanoparticles (AgNPs) decorated on graphene layers combined in a pencillike tool provide the ability to literally draw conducting lines on new portable, foldable, and disposable “paper” circuit boards.52 Likewise, integrating silver nanowire (AgNW) with conducting films polymerized to cloth is allowing for development ...